endurantgames/52-first-dates/src/date_night/role_opportunity.md

             blocking their route to the park, an earthquake strikes.]{.eg}

     10      **Anything But This**
-            The Opportunity picks one of the Headmates not current fronting, who switches to the front and is apathetic about the switch.
+            Opportunity picks one of the Headmates not current fronting, who switches to the front and is apathetic about the switch.
             [On a red card, they're upset by this switch.]{.red}